This article will cover what is pump-priming, what are self prime pump and how to do pump priming.

 In this method, when the suction of the pump is below the pump and the pump had to suck liquid from below its level foot valve is installed.
 The foot valve is nothing but a non-return valve [NRV Valve] which will open in only one direction i.e. down to up.
 As the pump was in running condition, the foot valve will be open and it will allow the liquid to pass from the sump to pump.
 As the pump is stopped, the pump will stop suction of liquid, and liquid from the pump will flow down to the sump.
 Here foot valve is an NRV valve and will be close and won’t allow pump liquid to get drained in the sump, and because of this liquid will remain in the pump and it is not required to prime the pump.

-These were the methods that we can use to properly prime industrial pump.
-In order to avoid priming operation, self-priming pumps are also available. let us know what are self-priming pump, and the working of self-priming centrifugal pump are in detail.
+These were the methods that we can use to properly prime industrial pumps.
+In order to avoid priming operation, self-priming pumps are also available. let us know what are self-priming pumps, and the working of self-priming centrifugal pumps are in detail.